vitormcruz/tome/README.md

       run: [ "A block containing the implementation for the given scenario" ]
 ```

-As example, let's consider a simple Acceptance Criteria: Users Must be at Major Age to be Registered
+As an example, let's consider a simple Acceptance Criteria: Users Must be at Major Age to be Registered

 Examples derived from it could be:
   1. A User at age of 20 cannot be registered on the system